patrickmichalina/angular-typescript-jspm-starter/readme.md

 ##Get Started
 To download this project and start working on your local machine, run these commands in a terminal window (ensure  [Node](https://nodejs.org) is installed):
+###First Time Installation and Run
 1. `git clone https://github.com/patrickmichalina/angular-typescript-jspm-starter.git`
 2. `npm install`
 3. `gulp`

-##Deployment
+###Deployment
-Running `gulp dist` will bundle the project into a usable directory "dist".
+To bundle the project into a usable directory "dist".
 This is just to get you started, there are many more tasks to add until this repo is complete.

+1. `gulp dist`

 ##Services
 There are two services (IPageTitleServer and IPageMetaService) inlcuded to help define the `<meta>` and `<title>` tags in the html `<head>` element.